Social Security Retirement Benefits - Things to Know

 Many people assume Social Security benefits are income tax-free.
 Under current tax law, 15% of your benefits received are tax-free - but the other 85% may be taxed unless you have almost no other sources of income.

-If you have sources of income in addition to Social Security, then you may have to pay taxes on your Social Security benefits.
-The additional sources of income that Social Security looks at include items such as wages, self-employment income, interest and dividends, and pension income.
+If you have sources of income in addition to Social Security, then you may have to pay taxes on your Social Security benefits if your earnings are above $25,000 for individuals and $32,000 for married couples filing jointly.

 There is a formula that is used to determine the amount of benefits subject to taxation.
 It depends on your marital status and how much other income you have.